WEBBOOK-packages/oc-mall-plugin/docs/development/core/integration.md

-## OFFLINE.SiteSearch
+## WebBook.SiteSearch

-Searching for products and variants using [OFFLINE.SiteSearch](https://github.com/OFFLINE-GmbH/oc-site-search-plugin) works out of the box.
+Searching for products and variants using [WebBook.SiteSearch](https://github.com/WebBook-GmbH/oc-site-search-plugin) works out of the box.

-## OFFLINE.GDPR
+## WebBook.GDPR

-Data retention via [OFFLINE.GDPR](https://github.com/OFFLINE-GmbH/oc-gdpr-plugin) for Orders, Customer accounts and abandoned Carts is available out of the box and can be configured via the plugin's backend settings page.
+Data retention via [WebBook.GDPR](https://github.com/WebBook-GmbH/oc-gdpr-plugin) for Orders, Customer accounts and abandoned Carts is available out of the box and can be configured via the plugin's backend settings page.

 ## RainLab.Translate